Student social action programmes 2018-19

 Each year we invite local senior citizens to enjoy a free Christmas dinner, served by our students.

 Our Student Council have just embarked on an exciting social action project with a national organisation called Envision and will be trying to get as many people involved as possible over the coming months.
-Watch this space for updates.
+Their #birdsandthebees project has it’s own page here.

 Manchester Airport Group Dragon’s Den Challenge